 The number of awards/award amount varies annually and is provided by The Pittsburgh Foundation.
 Eligible students must be residents of Allegheny County, demonstrate significant financial need, and have a minimum cumulative GPA of 3.0.
 Proof of residency will be required.

 The priority deadline for applications is 11:59 p.m.
 EST Sunday, October 10, 2021.
 Applications received after this date will continue to be considered as long as funding is available.
 With the exception of the Alice Wroblewski Scholarship, students awarded in the fall will automatically be reconsidered for the consecutive spring term without an additional application as long as all requirements remain fulfilled.
 Awards are not transferable to other academic terms.
-Awards will be reversed and returned to the College if recipients drop below the term enrollment requirement.
+Awards will be reversed and returned to the College if recipients drop below the term enrollment requirement or otherwise leave CGS.

 Financial Aid Wellness Center

 The Financial Aid Wellness Center located in 130 Thackeray Hall is available to all University of Pittsburgh students in need of financial aid counseling.
 Follow this link to learn more about the services the Center can provide for you, such as scholarship information, assistance with financial aid applications, student loan counseling, and more!